Configuration of a Hypercube job

 It becomes clear that the number of scenarios resulting from a particular Hypercube job configuration can increase rapidly with the number of scalar that are expanded.
 Depending on how computationally intensive the underlying GAMS model is, the scenarios should be carefully configured.

-You may want to restrict certain input widgets to be transformed: This can be done in the MIRO Configuration mode by unchecking the widget-specific option Should element be expanded automatically in Hypercube mode?.
+You may want to restrict certain input widgets to be transformed: This can be done in the MIRO Configuration Mode by unchecking the widget-specific option Should element be expanded automatically in Hypercube Mode?.

 When activated, this configuration has the consequence that the scalar can still be selected in the scenario generation but with a regular slider instead of a slider range.

-Unlike scalar values, multidimensional symbols such as sets, parameters and multidimensional singleton sets cannot be varied within a Hypercube job configuraton.
+Unlike scalar values, multidimensional symbols such as sets, parameters and multidimensional singleton sets cannot be varied within a Hypercube job configuration.
 The data remains fixed in every created scenario of a job.
-However, this does not mean that Hypercube mode can only be used for zero dimensional symbols.
+However, this does not mean that Hypercube Mode can only be used for zero dimensional symbols.
 In order to be able to vary data of multidimensional symbols using the Hypercube job configuration, this must be implemented in the GAMS model itself.
 For example, you can use a scalar in the model and assign different data to a multidimensional parameter in the model depending on the value of that scalar.
 If this scalar value is now varied during a Hypercube job, this also affects the multidimensional parameter.